Hockey Canada sexual assault scandal: July–September 2022

 On August 6, 2022, Brind'Amour stepped down effective immediately; Andrea Skinner was appointed as an interim chair on August 9.
 On August 11, Hockey Canada posted a job opening for a new position of "director of maltreatment, harassment and abuse.

 A Nanos Research poll concluding in early-August found that "fewer than one in 10 Canadians polled supported using player registration fees to settle sexual assault claims."
 In a poll by the Angus Reid Institute, 80% of respondents supported the federal government's suspension of funding to Hockey Canada, 63% of respondents felt that Hockey Canada needed new senior leadership, and 58% of respondents—including 62% of women surveyed—doubted whether the organization's Action Plan would have any meaningful impact on the culture of hockey and the treatment of women and girls.

-Amid the scandal, almost all of Hockey Canada's premier marketing partners announced that they would suspended their activities with the organization, including BDO, Canadian Tire Corporation, General Motors Canada (via the Chevrolet marque), Imperial Oil (via the Esso brand), Recipe Unlimited, Scotiabank, Telus, and Tim Hortons.
+Amid the scandal, almost all of Hockey Canada's premier marketing partners announced that they would suspend their activities with the organization, including BDO, Canadian Tire Corporation, General Motors Canada (via the Chevrolet marque), Imperial Oil (via the Esso brand), Recipe Unlimited, Scotiabank, Telus, and Tim Hortons.
 Furthermore, Canadian Tire pulled its financial support of the 2023 World Junior Ice Hockey Championships in Halifax/Moncton.
-The 2022 World Junior Championships in Edmonton—which had been curtailed and rescheduled to August 2022 due to COVID-19 issues—subsequently featured no in-arena sponsorships besides that of IIHF global sponsor Tissot.
+The 2022 World Junior Championships in Edmonton—which had been curtailed and rescheduled to August 2022 due to the COVID-19 pandemic—subsequently featured no in-arena sponsorships besides that of IIHF global sponsor Tissot.
 Attendance for the tournament was also much lower than previous editions of the tournament, which are normally held during the winter holiday season.
 Media outlets credited the rescheduling, the Hockey Canada scandal, as well as the removal and replacement of Russia with Latvia due to the Russian invasion of Ukraine, as possible factors in the decline.